 Matthew Covington has been the Pastor of The Presbyterian Church of Bowling Green since January 2003.
 He enjoys the congregation’s variety of ideas and interests.
 “This is not a gentle world,” he says, “but The Presbyterian Church is a gentle place.
 Our mutual respect and affection here matters a lot.
 This is a welcoming and encouraging place.”
 Matthew and Ann met at Davidson College.
 They have two daughters, Claire Duren, of Charlotte, NC, and Elizabeth Leverette, of Columbia, SC, and three grandsons.
 Matthew keeps a hive of bees in his backyard.
 The bees teach him daily lessons on the order, complexity, and beauty of God’s creation.
 When the bees sting, it is only an anomaly, a momentary sadness in a world flooded by the goodness of God.

 Leslee joined the staff in January 2016 as the Director of Christian Education.
 A native New Yorker, Leslee attended Maryville College in East Tennessee.
 Her first call was as DCE for First Presbyterian Church in Gainesville, Florida.
 Twelve years later she accepted a call to Lilburn, Georgia, serving two churches in the Atlanta area.
 The Presbytery of Tampa Bay called her to be Resource Center Director and Educator for the Presbytery in 2007.
 After six years, when the Resource Center closed, Leslee moved to Davidson, North Carolina to be Interim DCE for Davidson College Presbyterian Church.
 Leslee has Certification as a Christian Educator, been ordained a Ruling Elder, trained others in preventing Clergy misconduct and child abuse, and helped plan regional and national CE training events.
 Leslee gardens, reads, sews and cooks.
-She and her husband Glenn take walks, play board games, and enjoy four pet parrots.
+She and her husband Glenn take walks, play board games, and enjoy their four parrots.
 Leslee and Glenn have two adult children who are musicians.
 She and Glenn recently welcomed their first grandchild, Theo, born Dec.
 30 2017 to Heather and Jake.